peterhoglund/Calendar-Library/README.md

 ## Documentation
 Full documentation is supported in the editor through the Documentation Help section.
-Search for Calendar, Date and CalendarLocale.
+Search for Calendar, Calendar.Date and CalendarLocale.